 Make sure you are licensed and have the appropriate certifications that your State requires.

-Mobile Nail Technician Marketing
+Mobile Nail Tech Marketing

 Advertising your services is important to expand your clientele.
-Designed how you are going to promote your business.
+Design how you are going to promote your business.
 An online presence is a cost-effective way to market your nail salon.

 Social media and having a website are ways to promote your business.
 Branding helps create the image of success and draws clients.
-The name of your mobile nail technician business should be easy to remember.
+The name of your mobile nail tech business should be easy to remember.
 Have plenty of business cards to hand out.

-Team up with likeminded business owners.
+Team up with like-minded business owners.
 Consider joining with other businesses that complement yours.
 A makeup artist or hairstylist may have clients they can refer to you, and vice versa.